hiccupsoft/hiccupsoft/README.md

 I am a **Full Stack Web Developer** who has been developing web and mobile sites and applications for more than 9 years, across virtually every industry.

-And I am a highly professional **Blockchain Developer** with core expertise in Frontend, Smart Contract development, DEX, DAPP, NFT, setting up ICOs as well as developing wallet applications.
+And I am a highly professional **Blockchain Developer** with core expertise in developing DEX, NFT, DEFI, Bridge as well as wallet applications.

 Also I am an **AWS Architect** who is professional in all kinds of Amazon services such as Amazon Lambda, Amazon Amplify, Amazon Cognito, Amazon DynamoDB, Amazon ElasticSearch, Amazon